CorLont/CryptoSmartTraderv2/replit.md

 # Overview
-CryptoSmartTrader V2 is an institutional-grade multi-agent cryptocurrency trading intelligence system designed for significant financial returns.
+CryptoSmartTrader V2 is an institutional-grade multi-agent cryptocurrency trading intelligence system engineered for significant financial returns.
 It integrates quantitative strategies, real-time market analysis, deep learning, sentiment analysis, and technical analysis.
-Key capabilities include robust backtesting, automated trade execution, advanced risk management, and comprehensive observability to ensure stability and performance in volatile markets.
-The project aims to be a production-ready enterprise solution for cryptocurrency trading.
+Its core capabilities include robust backtesting, automated trade execution, advanced risk management, and comprehensive observability to ensure stability and performance in volatile markets.
+The project aims to be a production-ready enterprise solution for cryptocurrency trading, focusing on generating substantial financial returns and maximizing market potential.

 # User Preferences
 Preferred communication style: Simple, everyday language.